christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 ```

 Kubernetes simplifies the deployment of apps in a uniform way: on any infrastructure where Kubernetes is installed, you can launch your apps the same way.

+Remember also the AppEngine cluster launch in 2 command lines in the introduction of this post : the difference is that AppEngine clusters are fully-managed by Google, with few options controlled via the `app.yaml` file or in the AppEngine console web interface.
+In many cases, AppEngine will be sufficient to cover your needs at the start of a project.

 Have a look at a [Spark deployment with Kubernetes for example](http://blog.kubernetes.io/2016/03/using-Spark-and-Zeppelin-to-process-Big-Data-on-Kubernetes.html) which enables to have Spark and your apps run in the same environment.